Bengal cat: Colours

+Genome sequencing of 947 Bengal cats in 2024 found that they had an average of 3.48% leopard cat DNA, broadly distributed, covering 93% of the leopard cat genome.

+Spotted rosetted and marble markings

-Domestic cats have four distinct and heritable coat patterns – ticked, mackerel, blotched, and spotted – these are collectively referred to as tabby markings.
+Domestic cats naturally come in four distinct and heritable tabby coat patterns – ticked, mackerel, blotched, and spotted.
+The Bengal cat is the only domestic breed of cat that has rosette markings, due to the wild gene being inherited from the Asian leopard cat.

-Christopher Kaelin, a Stanford University geneticist, has conducted research that has been used to identify the spotted gene and the marble gene in domestic Bengal cats.
-Kaelin studied the color and pattern variations of feral cats in Northern California, and was able to identify the gene responsible for the marble pattern in Bengal cats.
+Geneticist Christopher Kaelin has conducted research at Stanford University in the US that has been used to identify the spotted and the marble gene in Bengal cats.
+Kaelin studied the colour and pattern variations of feral cats in Northern California, US, and was able to identify the gene responsible for the marble pattern in Bengal cats.